• Skip to primary navigation

 The more I thought about it, I realized that respecting my husband isn't a once a year gift.
 It's not packaged in pretty paper with a fancy bow.
 It's a thousand little gestures spread throughout the year.

-It's attitudes and thoughts and behaviors.
+It's the attitudes and thoughts and behaviors that reflect understanding, admiration, appreciation, and friendship.

 10 Ways to Show Respect to Your Husband